We’re re-sharing this reader favorite post from last summer. Add your summer wine picks in the comments!

 Let’s face it, summertime is the best time for indulging in some delicious, refreshing wine.
 Whether it’s a sweet, refreshing rosé enjoyed with girlfriends, a crisp, dry white paired with seafood or a robust red on a cool night by the bonfire, wine is such a nice way to wind down the day, relax and enjoy your summer evenings to the max.
 Finding the right wine for your special occasion can be tricky, but there are plenty of warm weather-appropriate wines to choose from for all different budgets and tastes.
+Maybe that trip to the Napa Valley didn’t pan out this summer, but you can still enjoy a variety of high-quality wines from the comfort of your home.

 Shopping for wine and not sure where to start?
 Here are some tips from Greta.